Nothonotus rufilineatus: Ecology

-Etheostoma rufilineatum exhibits typical darter behavior, preferring to live in riffles of small to medium-sized creeks, streams, and rivers, and is rarely if ever found in pools.
+Nothonotus rufilineatus exhibits typical darter behavior, preferring to live in riffles of small to medium-sized creeks, streams, and rivers, and is rarely if ever found in pools.
 This fish is also known to inhabit shallow water shoals over bedrock, as long as some scattered cobble or gravel is available.
 Areas containing scattered larger rocks are also preferred, because these rocks give the fish refuge from predators.
 Living in shallow areas limits predation from larger fishes, such as smallmouth bass (Micropterus dolomieu), because these fish are often too large to venture into riffles to feed.
 However, living in shallower water may make this darter more susceptible to predation from terrestrial hunters, such as wading birds and raccoons (Procyon lotor).
 Another possible explanation for this fish's choice of habitat is its feeding requirements.
 This fish feeds on aquatic and terrestrial insect larvae and other small invertebrates such as midgeflies, black flies, caddisflies, and water mites.
 These invertebrate species tend to be more abundant in areas inhabited by the redline darter, so are readily available as a food source.
 Availability of different food sources varies by season and location; the feeding habits of redline darters change accordingly.
 Because of its choice of food and habitat, the redline darter is often in direct competition with other species of darters, Nothotus spp. and many of the Etheostoma spp.
 The redline darter also competes with other small fish with similar habitat requirements.